Nautical Knots

 How To Tie A Buntline Hitch Knot

-Knowing how to tie a Buntline Hitch Knot is an essential skill for any boater.
-It’s a practical knot that dates back all the way to the Age of Sail, so even if you don’t plan on learning it for its uses, you can learn it for its heritage if nothing else!
-Listed in the…
+The Buntline Hitch Knot dates back all the way to the Age of Sail, so even if you don’t plan on learning it for its uses, you can learn it for its historical value Listed in the Ashley Book Of Knots (#1847), the Buntline Hitch is noted as being an essential part of maritime history….

 How To Tie A Double Sheet Bend Knot